-Egypt’s plan to attract foreign investment in its garment and textile manufacturing sectors were recently delayed owing to the global fallout because of Covid-19 pandemic.
+Egypt’s plan to attract foreign investment to its textile and garment industry sectors have been hampered in recent years.
+The chief reason for this was the global fallout from the Covid-19 pandemic.
 This definitely was a blow to the industry but the government has promptly stepped in to spur the development.

-Egypt has several favorable factors which provide leverage to textile industry, which are:
+Egypt has several favorable factors which provide leverage to its textile industry.
+These are:

 The aforementioned conditions are a boon for Egypt.
 Coupled with the right investment impetus, the Egyptian market is set to become a strong player in the global textile and apparel industry.

 If you are looking to partner with suppliers of sustainable fabrics, sign up with Fashinza.
 Our AI-driven platform connects you with the right industry partners for all your manufacturing needs.
 To know more, talk to us at Fashinza!